norad02/summer2019/shrey/DailyNotes.md

 ### Task 1: Disassembling Of Particulate Matter Sensor

 Today's work consisted of dismantling of particulate matter (PM) sensors.
+There were two sections within these sensors:

+* A portion containing the sensor itself (Optical Particle Counter) and an Argon Arduino Board to manage it.
-There were two main sections: the sensor portion and the portion containing the processing units and the camera module.
+* A portion containing a GPS, camera module, and the processing units

+### 1.1: Sensor Portion

+Main Components:

+* Steven Sunshield - Ovular plastic pieces - These were desirable as they blocked out water and sunlight, but allowed particles to enter.
+* Arduino Board (Argon)
+* Optical Particle Counter (OPC)
+* Wiring

-### 1.1: Processing Portion
+### 1.2: Processing Portion

 Main Components: